 Ben joined Watsi on January 1st, 2021.
-Nine months ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Two years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Ben's most recent donation supported Na, a 54-year-old homemaker and refugee from Thailand, to fund eye lens replacement so that she can see clearly.